e3nn/e3nn/docs/guide/attention.rst

     plt.tight_layout()

-Finally we can just use all the modules to compute the attention mechanism:
+Finally we can just use all the modules we created to compute the attention mechanism:

 .. jupyter-execute::